drduh/macOS-Security-and-Privacy-Guide/README.md

 ## FileVault

-All Mac models with Apple Silicon are encrypted by default.
+All Mac models with Apple silicon are encrypted by default.
 Enabling [FileVault](https://support.apple.com/en-au/guide/mac-help/mh11785/mac) makes it so that you need to enter a password in order to access the data on your drive.
 Your FileVault password acts as a firmware password as well.

 FileVault protects data at rest and hardens against someone with physical access from stealing data or tampering with your Mac.